Nate Robinson: New York Knicks (2005–2010)

 In the 2007–08 season, Robinson averaged 12.7 points per game and was the team's leading scorer in 10 games.
 On March 8, 2008, he scored a career-high 45 points in a 114–120 overtime loss to the Portland Trail Blazers.

 On February 14, 2009, Robinson won the 2009 Sprite Slam Dunk Competition.
 During the first round he completed two dunks, the second of which included jumping off Knicks teammate Wilson Chandler, who was on the floor.
 He finished second in the first round with a score of 87.
 After the first round, he went into the locker room and changed into a green Knicks jersey with green shorts and green shoes representing Kryptonite (which he called "KryptoNATE"), countering competitor Dwight Howard's Superman theme.
 In the final round, Robinson, who is only 5 feet 9, jumped over Dwight Howard (6 feet 11 inches) for the slam.
 Robinson went on to win his second Slam Dunk title with 52% of the fan vote.

-Robinson enjoyed his best season in 2008–2009, averaging 17.2 points per game, 4.1 assists per game, and almost 30 minutes per game.
+Robinson had his best season in 2008–2009, averaging 17.2 points per game, 4.1 assists per game, and almost 30 minutes per game.
 On February 23, 2009, Robinson scored 41 points and also had 8 rebounds.

 On August 12, 2009, Robinson reported on his Twitter page that he would change his number from number 4 to number 2 for the 2009–10 season.
 On September 25, 2009, Robinson re-signed with the New York Knicks to a one-year deal.

 After a series of disagreements, Mike D'Antoni removed Robinson from the Knicks' rotation for 14 games beginning on December 1, 2009.
 Robinson's agent, Aaron Goodwin, urged the Knicks to deal his client, or perhaps work out a buy-out with the team.
 After remaining on the bench for nearly a month, Robinson made his return on January 1, 2010, against the Atlanta Hawks, and scored 41 points off the bench in the Knicks' overtime victory.
 He scored 21 of the Knicks' final 25 points, which included outscoring the Hawks by himself in overtime.

 On February 13, 2010, Robinson won the 2010 Sprite Slam Dunk Contest, becoming the first three-time Slam Dunk champion.